00Abid/caloricurve-web/README.md

 # CaloriCurve Web

-A modern calorie tracker built with HTML/CSS/JS.
+A modern AI calorie tracker built with HTML/CSS/JS.
 It includes a nutrition calculator, AI food logging, and AI-powered suggestions.
 Food data and advice are fetched from the backend service.

 ## Features